danielcbit/apcctrl/doc/manual/manual.rst

 If your batteries become
-exhausted during a power failure and you want your machine to automatically reboot when the power comes back, it is useful to implement the killpower feature of the UPS where apcupsd sends the UPS the command to shut off the power.
+exhausted during a power failure and you want your machine to automatically reboot when the power comes back, it is useful to implement the killpower feature of the UPS where apcctrl sends the UPS the command to shut off the power.
 In doing so, the power will be cut to your PC and if your BIOS is properly setup, the machine will automatically reboot when the power comes back.
 This is important for servers.

 This feature is implemented on Unix systems by first requesting a system shutdown.
-As a part of the shutdown, apcupsd is terminated by the system, but the shutdown process executes a script where apcupsd is recalled after the disks are synced and the machine is idle.
-Apcupsd then requests the UPS to shut off the power (killpower).
+As a part of the shutdown, apcctrl is terminated by the system, but the shutdown process executes a script where apcctrl is recalled after the disks are synced and the machine is idle. apcctrl then requests the UPS to shut off the power (killpower).

-Unfortunately on Windows, there is no such shutdown script that we are aware of and no way for apcupsd to get control after the machine is idled.
-If this feature is important to you, it is possible to do it by telling apcupsd to immediately issue the killpower command after issuing the shutdown request.
+Unfortunately on Windows, there is no such shutdown script that we are aware of and no way for apcctrl to get control after the machine is idled.
+If this feature is important to you, it is possible to do it by telling apcctrl to immediately issue the killpower command after issuing the shutdown request.
 The danger in doing so is that if the machine is not sufficiently idled when the killpower takes place, the disks will need to be rescanned (and